 The NPDES program is the primary program associated with water pollution control in the United States.
-Under this program, it is unlawful for a person to discharge any pollutant from a point source into waters of the United States unless an NPDES permit is first obtained.
-Violations may result in fines and/or imprisonment.
-Freedom violated the CWA by discharging a pollutant, MCHM, from point sources into the Elk River, a water of the United States, without a permit authorizing such discharge.
-Freedom also violated certain pollution prevention requirements set forth in a general NPDES permit it obtained related to stormwater.
+Under this program, it is unlawful for a person to discharge any pollutant from a point source into waters of the United States unless an NPDES permit is first obtained.320 Violations may result in fines and/or imprisonment.
+Freedom violated the CWA by discharging a pollutant, MCHM, from point sources into the Elk River, a water of the United States, without a permit authorizing such discharge.321 Freedom also violated certain pollution prevention requirements set forth in a general NPDES permit it obtained related to stormwater.
 Because the violation of these requirements likely played a role in the incident, this topic is addressed in greater detail below and in Appendix B.

-An NPDES permit is typically a license for a facility to discharge a specified amount of a pollutant into a receiving water under certain conditions.344 There are two basic types of NPDES permits: individual and general.345 An NPDES individual permit is written to reflect site-specific conditions of a single discharger based on information submitted by that discharger in a permit application and is unique to that discharger, whereas an NPDES general permit is written to cover multiple dischargers with similar operations and types of discharges based on the limits and conditions established by national Effluent Limitations Guidelines, or in the absence of the national guidelines, the best professional judgement of the permit writer.346 A general permit is not issued to one particular entity; instead, multiple dischargers obtain http://www2.epa.gov/laws-regulations/summary-clean-water-act.
-The CWA is located at 33 U.S.C. §§ 1251-1387 (1972).
-Its implementing regulations are codified at 40 C.F.R. §§ 100-149, 400-471, 500-503 (2016).
+An NPDES permit is typically a license for a facility to discharge a specified amount of a pollutant into a receiving water under certain conditions.322 There are two basic types of NPDES permits, individual and general.323 An NPDES individual permit is written to reflect site-specific conditions of a single discharger based on information submitted by that discharger in a permit application and is unique to that discharger, whereas an NPDES general permit is written to cover multiple dischargers with similar operations and types of discharges based on the limits and conditions established by national Effluent Limitations Guidelines, or in the absence of the national guidelines, the best professional judgement of the permit writer.324 A general permit is not issued to one particular entity; instead, multiple dischargers obtain coverage under that general permit after it is issued.325 As such, dischargers covered under general permits know their applicable requirements before obtaining coverage under that permit.326 In addition, permits include limits as necessary to ensure that state Water Quality Standards are protected.